 Make access easy for your mobile workforce

-Day to day, mobile employees probably need access to the same systems as their office colleagues.
+Day-to-day, mobile employees probably need access to the same systems as their office colleagues.
 So, for example, your business email system should work across more than one platform and be cost-effective.

-"Microsoft's Outlook Web Access, IMAP (internet message access protocol) and Google all offer email formats that look the same wherever they're accessed - on phones, laptops and office PCs," explains Robert Davies, founder of web-support business, Kashiko.
+"Microsoft 365, IMAP (internet message access protocol) and Google all offer email formats that look the same wherever they're accessed - on phones, laptops and office PCs," explains Robert Davies, founder of web-support business, Kashiko.

 These options are very affordable for small businesses and some - such as Gmail, Google's email system - are free.